 - A significant amount of debris can accumulate at outside, uncovered loading/unloading areas.
-Sweep these surfaces frequently to remove material that could be washed off by stormwater.
-Sweep outside areas that are covered for a period of time by containers, logs, or other material after the areas are cleared. - Place drip pans, storm drain covers or other temporary containment devices at locations where leaks or spills may occur such as hose connections, hose reels, and filler nozzles.
-Drip pans shall always be used when making and breaking connections (Figure 4.4).
-Check loading/unloading equipment such as valves, pumps, flanges, and connections regularly for leaks and repair as needed. - Consistent with applicable fire code requirements and to the extent practicable, conduct unloading or loading of solids and liquids in a manufacturing building or under a roof, lean-to, or other appropriate cover. - Berm, dike, and/or slope the loading/unloading area to prevent run-on of stormwater and to prevent the runoff or loss of any spilled material from the area. - Large loading areas frequently are not curbed along the shoreline.
-As a result, stormwater passes directly off the paved surface into surface water.
-Place curbs along the edge, or slope the edge such that the stormwater can flow to an internal stormwater drainage system that leads to an approved treatment BMP.

-Pave and slope loading/unloading areas to prevent the pooling of water.
-The use of catch basins and drain lines within the interior of the paved area must be minimized as they will frequently be covered by material, or they should be placed in designated "alleyways" that are not covered by material, containers, or equipment.
+Sweep these surfaces frequently to remove loose material that could contaminate stormwater.
+Sweep areas that are covered by containers, logs, or other material after the areas are cleared. - Place drip pans, storm drain covers or other temporary containment devices at locations where leaks or spills may occur such as hose connections, hose reels, and filler nozzles.
+Always use pans when making and breaking connections (Figure 4.4).
+Check loading/unloading equipment such as valves, pumps, flanges, and connections regularly for leaks and repair as needed. - Consistent with applicable fire code requirements and to the extent practicable, conduct unloading or loading of solids and liquids in a manufacturing building or under a roof, lean-to, or other appropriate cover. - o Berm, dike, and/or slope the loading/unloading area to prevent run-on of stormwater and to prevent the runoff or loss of any spilled material from the area. - O Place curbs along the edge, or slope the edge such that the stormwater can flow to an internal stormwater drainage system that leads to an approved treatment BMP.
+Do not allow stormwater to drain directly to the surface water from loading areas. - Pave and slope loading/unloading areas to prevent the pooling of water.
+Minimize the use of catch basins and drain lines within the interior of the loading/unloading area or place them in designated "alleyways" to avoid being covered by material, containers, or equipment. - o Retain the necessary materials for rapid cleanup of spills on site. - To minimize the risk of accidental spillage, prepare an "Operations Plan" that describes procedures for loading/unloading.
+Train the employees, especially fork lift operators, in its execution and post it or otherwise have it readily available to employees and regulatory officials.